-The Landscape Change Research Group (LCRG) specializes in creating ecological assessments using large amounts of biological, climatic, and terrain data with computer models and geographic information systems (GIS).
+The Landscape Change Research Group specializes in creating ecological assessments and projections using large amounts of biological, climatic, and terrain data with statistical models and geographic information systems (GIS).

 The scientists of the Landscape Change Research Group (LCRG) create original research as well as valuable tools and data sets for resource managers and decision makers.
 The LCRG works closely with the rest of NIACS to effectively deliver relevant information to land managers, collect valuable feedback from users of LCRG products, address information needs for forest adaptation, and inspire new research.
 The LCRG also takes advantage of local opportunities, working directly with scientists and managers to inform land management decisions in Ohio.

 "Thank you Matt for the quick follow up last week with the newer data and links.
 I’m sorry I missed that publication last year as I usually try to keep up with developments in the Atlas since we use it so much."

 - Melissa Spearing, Seed Program Coordinator, Forest Gene Conservation Association